fpvandoorn/LeanCourse23/LeanCourse/Project/README.md

 ### Asking for help

-* Make sure to ask me for help during class, office hours or by email.
+* If you have trouble with anything, make sure to ask me for help during class or office hours.
 * If you are stuck on something, try replacing it by `sorry` and move on to the next part until you can ask about it.

 * You are allowed to ask any AI for help.
 I do not necessarily recommend using them,